daffaya/Github-App/README.md

 # Project Readme

-## Features to be Added to the Application:
+## Features Inside the Application:

 ### Favorite User with Database
 **What's in this app?:**